sanjeewa-malalgoda/swagger2MSF4J/README.md

 </plugin>
 ```

 Then use “mvn swagger2msf4j:generate” command to generate the server stub.
+For that you need to add following plugin to your maven project.
 ```
 <plugin>
   <groupId>org.codehaus.mojo</groupId>
   <artifactId>build-helper-maven-plugin</artifactId>